weijiexi/UI-UX-Design/GraphicDesign/Typography/Readme.md

       > Select typefaces that have contrasting voices but similar x-heights — pair a soft voice with a bombastic voice.
       > Consider pairing a typeface with a linear quality with a typeface made from thick strokes.
       > Consider pairing actual handwriting with an industrial typeface.
+### Spacing
+When setting type, whether it’s a big, two-word headline or a big, two-hundred-page document, one of the most overlooked aspects is the space between the letters, the words, the sentences and the paragraphs.
+This is as important as which typeface you choose and at what size you use it.
+Everyone can look at type and design with it but it takes a real craftsperson to look at the negative space and define the true relationship within the typography.
+Whether it’s loose or tight, it has to be consistent and pleasurable, and it’s right there, you just have to shift your attention.
+                                             — Armin Vit
+                                             UnderConsideration LLC